Nathaniel-Dominguez/Counting-Prototype/README.md

 - Based on Unity's "Counting Prototype" tutorial
 - Inspired by traditional Japanese pachinko machines
+- Audio Support From Ovani Sound and Voice Acting by Hannah Weeks
 - Special thanks to Pachitalk forums, Pachinkoman, KeppyLabs mentors and the Unity community :shipit: